Chapter 03 — Autonomous Kernels

 - Must record:

 A diagram is useful here because the stage order is fixed.
-Budgets, permissions, and gates constrain stages from the side.
-Focus on (1) the linear stage flow and (2) the constraints that must be satisfied before “stop” is allowed.
+Focus on the linear flow.
+Also note the side-constraints required before “stop” is allowed.

 How to read this diagram: